jozefg/drafts/linear.md

       • ⊢ ⊤

 Now this has the interesting effect.
-Now there's an interesting dilemma, whether conjuction and disjunction should be *additive* or *multiplicative*.
+Now there's an interesting dilemma, whether conjunction should be *additive* or *multiplicative*.
 If we split the context when we for `A ∧ B` then we have `Γ ⊢ A ∧ B` we know we can use both `A` and `B`.
 If we don't split the context then `Γ ⊢ A ∧ B` can only give us `A` or `B`.
 We